 Although these snakes are mildly venomous, they have tiny, fixed rear fangs that make them harmless to humans.

 Interesting Flying Snakes Facts

-1. The flying snake doesn’t really fly, but it does sort of ‘jump’.
+1. The flying snake doesn’t really ‘fly’, it glides.

 3. Flying snakes are better gliders than many other ‘flying’ animals.

 Studies conducted at Virginia Tech show that flying snakes radically alter their body shape and perform an undulating dance in the air, which produces aerodynamic forces that enhance the actual gliding motion.
 2

 4. Flying snakes are capable of traveling more than 100-metres in a single glide!

 They can travel great distances in the air despite not having wings.